SLAP: Simultaneous Localization and Planning Under Uncertainty for Physical Mobile Robots via Dynamic Replanning in Belief Space: Extended version: Problem formulation

-In motion planning under uncertainty, we are looking for a policy $\pi_k$ at time-step $k$ that generates a control action $u_k$ based on available information about the robot.
-We start by defining some key terms.
-Consider a system whose state is denoted by $x_k$ at the $k$-th time step, let $u_k$ and $w_k$, be the control action and motion noise respectively at time $k$.
+In motion planning under uncertainty, we are looking for a policy $\pi$ that maps the available system information to an optimal action.
+Let $x_k\in\mathbb{X}$, $u_k\in\mathbb{U}$, and $w_k$ denote the system's state, control action, and motion noise at the $k$-th time step.
 Let us denote the state evolution model by $x_{k+1} = f(x_k,u_k,w_k)$.
-In a partially observable system, we do not have access to the true state of the system.
-Rather, we get some noisy observations of the robot state.
-Let us denote the sensor measurement (or observation) vector by $z_k$ at the $k$-th time step and the measurement model by $z_k = h(x_k,v_k)$, where $v_k$ denotes sensing noise.
-The only data that is available for decision making at the $ k $-th time step (i.e., generating $ u_k $) is the history of observations and controls: $\mathcal{H}_{k}=\{z_{0:k},u_{0:k-1}\}=\{z_{0},z_{1},\cdots,z_{k},u_{0},\cdots,u_{k-1}\} $.
+In a partially observable system, the system state is not perfectly known.
+Rather, the state needs to be inferred from noisy measurements.
+Let us denote the sensor measurement (or observation) vector by $z_k\in\mathbb{Z}$ at the $k$-th time step and the measurement model by $z_k = h(x_k,v_k)$, where $v_k$ denotes sensing noise.
+All the data that is available for decision making at the $ k $-th time step is the history of observations and controls: $\mathcal{H}_{k}=\{z_{0:k},u_{0:k-1}\}=\{z_{0},z_{1},\cdots,z_{k},u_{0},\cdots,u_{k-1}\} $.

-Conditional probability distribution over all possible system states $b_{k}=p(x_{k}|\mathcal{H}_{k}) $, which is referred to as \textit{belief} or \textit{information-state} compresses the data $ \mathcal{H}_{k} $.
-It is well-known that in Bayesian filtering, belief can be computed recursively based on the last action and current observation $b_{k+1}=\tau(b_k,u_k,z_{k+1})$ \cite{Bertsekas07},\cite{Thrun2005}: